liamodwyer/github-pages/_workshop/exploring-history.md

 As we saw in the previous episode, we can refer to commits by their identifiers.
 You can refer to the most recent commit of the working directory by using the identifier `HEAD`.

-We’ve been adding one line at a time to `gitlesson.md`.
-It’s easy to track our progress by looking, so let’s do that using our HEADs.
-Before we start, let’s make a change to gitlesson.md, adding yet another line.
+We’ve been adding one line at a time to `article.md`.
+We can track our progress in different ways but let’s do it using `HEAD`.
+Before we start, let’s make a further change to article.md, adding yet another line.

 ```
 $ echo “an ill-considered change” > article.md